-Upon completion of a burst, assuming no other commands have been initiated, the DQs will go High-Z. A fullpage burst will continue until terminated.
-(At the end of the page, it will wrap to the start address and continue.)
+Upon completion of a burst, assuming no other commands have been initiated, the DQs will go High-Z. A full-page burst will continue until terminated (at the end of the page, it will wrap to the start address and continue).
 Data from any READ burst may be truncated with a subsequent READ command, and data from a fixed-length READ burst may be immediately followed by data from a READ command.

 In either case, a continuous flow of data can be maintained.
-The first data element from the new burst follows either the last element of a completed burst or the last desired data element of a longer burst that is being truncated.
-The new READ command should be issued x cycles before the clock edge at which the last desired data element is valid, where x equals the CAS latency minus one.
-This is shown in Figure 7 for CAS latencies of two and three; data element n+3 is either the last of a burst of four or the last desired of a longer burst.
+The first data element from the new burst either follows the last element of a completed burst or the last desired data element of a longer burst that is being truncated.
+The new READ command should be issued x cycles before the clock edge at which the last desired data element is valid, where x = CL - 1.
+This is shown in Figure 10 for CL = 2 and CL = 3; data element n + 3 is either the last of a burst of four or the last desired of a longer burst.

 The 512Mb SDRAM uses a pipelined architecture and therefore does not require the 2n rule associated with a prefetch architecture.
 A READ command can be initiated on any clock cycle following a previous READ command.
-Full-speed random read accesses can be performed to the same bank, as shown in Figure 8, or each subsequent READ may be performed to a different bank.
+Full-speed random read accesses can be performed to the same bank, as shown in Figure 12 on page 24, or each subsequent READ may be performed to a different bank.